 House Bill 2001, passed by the State Legislature in 2019, calls for cities to allow a range of middle housing types, including duplexes, triplexes, quadplexes, townhouses, and cottage clusters in single-family neighborhoods.
 The Planning Commission and City Commission held hearings in the Spring of 2022 to advance code revisions that met the requirements of HB 2001.
 These code revisions were required to be adopted by June 30, 2022, and effective by July 1, 2022.
-A second package of amendments was continued to the Fall of 2022 for code sections and policy questions that were not required for inclusion in the June 30, 2022 deadline but are still linked to the larger middle housing implementation discussion.
+A second package of amendments was continued to the Fall of 2022 for code sections and policy questions that were not required for adoption but are still linked to the larger middle housing implementation discussion.